 - Has the Nynas AB refinery and the AGA LNG terminal as neighbours.

-- Will have a maximum water depth of 16.5 metres.
-This will enable calls by the largest vessels in the Baltic Sea.
+- Has a maximum water depth of 16.5 metres.
+This enables calls by the largest vessels in the Baltic Sea.

-- Will have efficient connections to both road and railway.
+- Has efficient connections to both road and railway.